-As of December 31, 2008, all investment securities are in compliance with the Company's investment policy guidelines.
-The Company's investment portfolio has not been adversely impacted by the recent disruption in the credit markets.
+As of December 31, 2009, all investment securities were in compliance with the Company's investment policy guidelines.
+The Company's investment portfolio has not been adversely impacted by the disruptions in the credit markets.
 However, if there is continued and expanded disruption in the credit markets, the Company's investment portfolio could be adversely affected in the future.
-No gains or losses were realized during the years ended December 31, 2008 and 2007.
-As of December 31, 2008, all corporate debt securities had contractual maturity dates of less than one year.
+No gains or losses were realized during the years ended December 31, 2009 and 2008.
+As of December 31, 2009, all investment securities had contractual maturity dates of less than one year.